Viasat vs. Hughesnet: Comparing Satellite Internet Providers for the Best Connectivity

 Andreas Rivera

-Viasat and Hughesnet are two of the only satellite internet providers available to most of North America, but Hughesnet is better for affordable prices and Viasat for its unlimited data and no contracts.
+Viasat and Hughesnet are two of the three only satellite internet providers available in most of North America.
+They're similar in many ways, but Hughesnet is better for affordable prices, and Viasat is better for its unlimited data and no contracts.

-Viasat promises truly unlimited high-speed data over Hughesnet’s hard caps for priority data, so it's better suited to work from home and streaming TV.
-However, Viasat’s latest satellite launch suffered a malfunction that damaged its full capabilities, leaving Hughesnet in a position to be the more reliable provider.
+Viasat promises unlimited high-speed data over Hughesnet’s hard caps for priority data, so it’s better suited for working from home and streaming TV.
+Both have download speeds that are suitable for those living in rural America.

 Find Hughesnet and Viasat plans in your area by entering your zip code below.